jpdacunha/liferay-france-elk/logstash/README.md

 Logstash configuration to copy in <LOGSTASH_HOME>/config

-Template to upload to Elasticsearch with schéma cofiguration
+Template to upload to Elasticsearch with schéma configuration